 Fun facts about dreams: What about dreams?

 Have you ever sat down somewhere someday and wondered why human dreams, and what exactly are dreams meant for?
 Well, there has been a lot of saying of course, and one of the most famous explanation is the one claimed by the founder of psychoanalysis, Sigmund Freud.
+“The dream is the (distinguished) fulfilment of a (suppressed, repressed) wish,” said Freud3.
+Some other theories regarding dreams stated that dreams are not from past, unresolved desires, but is in fact, a warning about our future, and one should be careful with the messages conveyed in dreams to prevent tragedy.

 #1 Everyone dreams.